Table of Contents

 - Physical Core is the same as Logical / Virtual Core.

 - Hyperthreading does practically double the physical core of the CPU.

 Performance Claims of HyperThreading

-Task running in one virtual core is independent of other virtual core operating in the same core processor.
-Also, two virtual cores within one physical core cannot truly operate in parallel with respect to each other.
-But works interleaving or concurrency so that one logical processor does half of the task on one work and another logical processor does half on other work and soon and continuously interleaved.
+A task running in one virtual core is unaffected by other virtual cores running in the same core processor.
+Furthermore, two virtual cores within a single physical core cannot truly operate in parallel.
+However, work interleaving or concurrency, in which one logical processor performs half of the task on one work and another logical processor performs half of the task on another work, is soon and continuously interleaved.

 Application of HyperThreading

 How much benefit you will get from hyperthreading depends on what you are actually doing.
-Advantage of hyperthreading depends on the types of workloads and it falls two categories in general:
+The advantage of hyperthreading depends on the types of workloads and it falls into two categories in general:

 Hyperthreading is a valuable feature if your workflow consists of a long chain of resources using tasks and you need to do many tasks at once.

 Workloads that make CPU load for a maximum of 100% of the time.